dghosef/qdbp/doc/why_qdbp.md

 // but this return three
 succeed := (one /: one) <<=: {val | val +: one.}. <<=: {val | val +: one.}.
 ```
-##### Modules
-qdbp doesn't need modules - its combination of prototypes and generics is sufficient.
-See [this paper](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/scopedlabels.pdf) for an example.
 ##### And more...
-Iterators, list comprehension, for loops, while loops, tuples, and so, so much more can all be implemented in qdbp. qdbp is the ultimate customizable language.
+Modules, iterators, list comprehension, for loops, while loops, tuples, and so, so much more can all be implemented in qdbp. qdbp is the ultimate customizable language.
 Despite coming with very relatively few constructs, the abstractions that can be implemented in the language are limitless.
 Users can shape and mold the language to their needs

 # The
 qdbp is not "A little language that could" - it is "*The* little language that could."
 It solves a problem that no other language does - it is small and simple enough for the whole language to easily fit completely in a developer's brain while being expressive enough to implement a myriad of abstractions per its usecase. qdbp's expressive power rivals that of python, Haskell, Ocaml, and most other mainstream languages while being far, far smaller than any of its counterparts.